jimbobbennett/HappySadAngryWorkshop/steps/CreateAFaceResource.md

   * Choose a location to run this code.
 Azure has 'regions' all around the world, a region being a group of data centers full of computers and other cloud hardware.
 Choose a region closest to you.

   * Select the pricing tier.
-With this app, you will make less than 20 calls a minute, and less than 30,000 calls a month then select *F0*, the free tier.
+With this app, you will make less than 20 calls a minute, and less than 30,000 calls a month, so select *F0*, the free tier.
 There is a paid tier for apps that need to use the service more often.

     > You can only have one free tier of each Azure Service, so if you have already created a free tier Face API resource before you will either need to use a paid tier, or connect to the existing resource.

   * Select the resource group you want to run the code in.
 One would have been created for you when you deployed the web app in an earlier step called something like `appsvc_linux_centralus`, so select this one.

-  * Select the **Create** button.

     > Everything you create in Azure, such as access to the Face Api, App Services, and databases are called Resources.
 Resource groups are a way to group resources together so you can manage them in bulk.
 By having everything for this workshop in the same resource group makes it easy to delete everything at the end when you have finished.

+  * Select the **Create** button.

   ![The create face blade in Azure](../images/CreateFaceAzure.png)